isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Punggol Digital District.md

 coloured pathways, answer trivia questions, uncover fun facts, and immerse yourself in the 5 vibrant zones of Shaping Hearts — ARTfully Able @ Punggol Digital District.
-A special thank you to our sponsors — Kopifellas, Starbucks, Green Party, Playmade, and HiddenSG — for making this experience possible.</p>
+A special thank you to our sponsors — Kopifellas, Starbucks, Green Party, Playmade, and Hidden Singapore — for making this experience possible.</p>
 <p>All artwork and merchandise displayed are available for purchase, and
 100% of proceeds will go towards supporting our talented artists with disabilities.</p>
 <p>See you at the festival!</p>